top of page

 ewe_color.png

-The UI throughout the game continues to echo the key themes and ideas at the heart of the concept.
-Larger elements like containers, holders, and area panels lean into the botanical side of the style, symbolizing the natural ground and environment.
-In contrast, UI components related to the player — such as the information display, tool-switching interface, and action-based interactions during gameplay — lean more toward the futuristic, clean aesthetic, reflecting the player’s identity as an astronaut.
+In contrast, UI components related to the player, such as the information display, tool-switching interface, and action-based interactions during gameplay to lean more toward the futuristic, clean aesthetic, reflecting the player’s identity as an astronaut.

 bottom of page